Search features

 Email Email More info More Info

 Prerequisite: PED 113or Allied Health Major.
 This course is designed to study the development of movement, competency and implication for skill learning in young people.
-Spring
+Fall

 a section of the Motor Learning course in Physical Education - PED